 27 Aug

-not worthy in view of his error, he is obliged to discharge until one worthier shall appear to relieve him of it.
+worthy in view of his error, he is obliged to discharge until one worthier shall appear to relieve him of it.
 Who will this be?
 Where will he come from?
-How
+How will he

 The Attainment of the Holy Grail by Sir Galahad (1898-99), a tapestry after a design by Sir Edward Burne-Jones (1833-1898). ©Christie's Images, London.